jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 templateKey: interview-post
 path: /interview-sister-bliss-faithless
 title: SISTER BLISS on keeping the faith
-date: 2018-11-27T12:00:46+11:00
+date: 2018-11-27T01:00:46.000Z
 description: 'A deep and personal chat with dance music icon, Sister Bliss of Faithless'
 featuredImage: /img/sister-bliss-portrait.jpg
 ---
-_In the lead up to Sister Bliss' long awaited return Down Under, Rave Reviewz' Mazen Al-Khozaie caught up with the force behind iconic Dance group Faithless to talk about her creating longevity, mental health challenges in the industry and more..._
+_In the lead up to Sister Bliss' long awaited return Down Under, Rave Reviewz' Mazen Al-Khozaie caught up with the force behind iconic dance group Faithless to talk about her creating longevity, mental health challenges in the industry and more..._
 <br><br>

 **RR: Great to meet you Ayalah.
 It's been a while since you last played in Australia...**